Learn why Private Cloud Director is the best VMware alternative

 Platform9: Multi-Tenancy by Design

-Private Cloud Director builds upon these familiar logical constructs while introducing a cloud-native, multi-tenant approach that aligns with more modern infrastructure patterns.
-The key constructs are:
+Private Cloud Director builds upon familiar logical constructs while introducing a cloud-native, multi-tenant approach that aligns with more modern infrastructure patterns.
+Multi-tenancy is built from four constructs: two on the identity side (domains, tenants) and two on the infrastructure side (regions, clusters).

-3. Regions: Physical data center locations within a domain.
-A tenant can deploy workloads in any region available to its domain.
-Regions are set up during onboarding; adding regions requires contacting Platform9.
+• Regions: The physical and deployment boundary.
+A region is a data center site that contains hypervisors, virtualized clusters, and networks.
+Compute, Networking, Block Storage, and Image APIs are region-scoped.
+A tenant identity can have workloads in any region available to the deployment.
+Regions are set up during onboarding; adding regions requires working with Platform9.

 You have flexibility with how you choose to define your tenants.
 A well-structured multi-tenancy model helps you ensure: